leonsilicon/website/readme.md

 Until Node.js releases support for loaders in a worker thread, I'm using a [patch](./patches/nitropack@2.8.1.patch) that makes nitro use `child_process#fork` instead (this patch is auto-generated via [this script](./packages/patching/patches/nitropack/2.8.1/$patch.ts)).

-I probably could've just used Next.js but I wanted to use Vue and not React /shrug
+I also probably could've just used Next.js but I wanted to use Vue and not React /shrug